Health Benefits during COVID-19

 - Caregivers and their families may qualify for coverage through Apple Health (Medicaid).
 If you qualify, you can enroll at any time.

-Caregivers with coverage through SEIU 775 Benefits Group are eligible for COVID-19 (coronavirus) diagnostic testing without a co-pay.
+The Free COVID-19 Testing Act ensures that anyone with coverage through SEIU 775 Benefits Group, private insurance, Medicaid, Medicare, CHIP, Tricare, the VA or IHS is eligible for COVID-19 diagnostic testing without a co-pay.

 For caregivers with KPWA and KPNW plans: